IMDB-2-0/CS497-B/TEAM.md

         Full stack development
         Data Science
         Information Retrieval/Recommender Systems
     - Looking to possibly take some of what I learn from this project towards my internships & honors thesis.
-I think     microservices are cool and a necessary skill to learn
+I think microservices is a cool and a necessary skill to learn/
 Eric
     - Senior CS student
     - Docker, Python, SQL, JavaScript
     - Just trying to graduate!
 Microservices is a dope course subject.
 Robin
-    [Who you are]
+    - Senior Informatics Student
-    [What you can offer]
+    - Skills: React, JavaScript, Python
-    [Interest in subject matter]
+    - Looking to gain more experience with building scalable web applications and gaining   working with my team!
+Hoping to learn a lot!